 Carcinoma of the rete testis, which is a part of the testicles

-This article provides information only on seminoma and non-seminoma of the testicles in men who have reached puberty.
-Testicular cancer is uncommon in boys who have not yet reached puberty.
-And, childhood testicular cancer is approached differently than cancer in teenagers who have been through puberty and adult men.
+This article provides information only on seminoma and non-seminoma of the testicles in those who have reached puberty.
+Testicular cancer is uncommon in those who have not yet reached puberty.
+Childhood testicular cancer that occurs before puberty is treated differently from cancer that develops after puberty in teenagers and adults.

 Other types of cancer, such as lymphoma and leukemia, occasionally spread to the testicles.
 To find out more about cancer that started in another part of the body and spread to the testicles, read about that specific type of cancer.